monacodelisa/esthersoftwaredev/README.md

 <h1>Frontend Web Developer</h1>
 <br/>
-I started getting into web development in 2020, and below you can see the skills that I have so far.
+I started getting into web development in 2020, and below you can see the skills that I am focusing on.
 <br/>
 <br/>
 <table width="100%">